gabrielsoltz/metahub/README.md

 ## Write File

 You can write your output to files in JSON, CSV or HTML format using the options: `--write-json`, `--write-html` or `--write-csv`.
 You can combine them as you need.
-Outpus will be saved in folder output with the date of the run .
+Outpus will be saved in folder `/outputs` with the date of the run .

 ### Json